timkn/timkn/README.md

 - 👋 Hi, I’m Tim
 - 🌱 I’m interested in Java, Python and React
-- 📫 How to reach me contact@knothe.me on twitter
+- 📫 How to reach me: contact@knothe.me

 <!---
 tym21/tym21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.